facebookincubator/velox/velox/docs/functions/spark/binary.rst

     have a value of 224, 256, 384, 512, or 0 (which is equivalent to 256).
 If asking
     for an unsupported bitLength, the return value is NULL.
     Note: x can only be varbinary type.

-.. spark:function:: xxhash64(x) -> integer

-    Computes the xxhash64 of x.

-.. spark:function:: xxhash64_with_seed(seed, x) -> integer

-    Computes the xxhash64 of x with seed.